Everything you need to know if you already booked.

 Based on the popularity of Middle Fork trips and group limits imposed by the Forest Service, EARLY RESERVATIONS ARE A MUST!
 Many of our guest’s book years in advance.
 Please contact Grant Porter at 208-371-1712 or via email at [email protected] to discuss dates and our availability.
 We can tentatively hold spots, but your reservation will not be confirmed until we receive a $600 per person deposit.
 Deposits can be placed with Visa, Master Card, American Express, Discover or by check.

-Final payment is due no less than 90 days prior to your trip departure.
+Final payment is due promptly 6 months before trip departure date.
 Reservations made less than 90 days prior to departure require full payment.
 Group and private party reservations require final payment no less than 120 days prior to the trip.

 MEETING YOUR GROUP